-Everything in the universe—including us—is in motion.
-But why?
-Why do we grow?
-Why do the tides swing and the planets spin?
-SPOILER ALERT: I won’t accept an answer that assigns causality to the material world, i.e. physical bodies.
+Cognitive science has been telling us something rather shocking, and we have not yet absorbed its shock.
 If matter is emergent, physical reality is A) Not what it appears to be, and B) Not responsible for causality.
-Here, watch this brilliant video by Donald Hoffman, a cognitive scientist at UC Irvine.
+Here is a brilliant video by Donald Hoffman, a cognitive scientist at UC Irvine:

 Don’t have time to watch the full 38 minutes?
 Start at 16:06 and watch just three minutes.
 Don’t have time for that?
-No problem, just read this quote (at 18:22):
+No problem.
+Just read this quote (18:22):

 “Spacetime is doomed.
 There is no such thing as spacetime fundamentally in the actual underlying description of the laws of physics.
 That’s very startling, because what physics is supposed to be about is describing things as they happen in space and time.
 So if there’s no spacetime, it’s not clear what physics is about.” — Nima Arkani-Hamed, Cornell Messenger Lecture 2016

-So, to return to our original question, why is everything the world in motion, including the world itself?
-Because energy that has been compressed to the density of matter from the point of view of an observer (dark energy) wants to fly outward; and matter that has been expanded to the speed of energy from the point of view of an observer (dark matter) wants to fly inward.
+So why is everything the world in motion?
+Because the observer is in motion.
+Because energy that has been compressed to the density of matter from the point of view of an observer (dark energy) wants to fly outward; and matter that has been exploded to the speed of energy from the point of view of an observer (dark matter) wants to fly inward.

-The dynamic created at the Big Bang—where what’s inside wants to go out, and what’s outside wants to go in—is a reversal of the natural order.
+But the dynamic created at the Big Bang—where what’s inside wants to fly out, and what’s outside wants to fly in—is a reversal of what time is doing.
 Look at a whirlpool.
 The center doesn’t explode; it collapses.
-The Big Bang could have been called something else: The Great Reversal, or The Fall.
-But we cannot vilify The Fall of Man.
-There’s a hidden Zen to Christianity that we have not yet fully appreciated.
-Nothing that exists is to be vilified.
-It is the tension created by the Big Bang (time’s backward direction) and Time (time’s forward direction) hold the universe together and apart.
+The Big Bang could have been called something else: The Great Reversal or the Fall.
+According to this paradigm, the competing tensions of the Big Bang (time’s backward direction) and Time (time’s forward direction) hold the universe together and apart.
 One spins left, and the other spins right.